koculu/ZoneTree/README.md

 2. It is faster than using C/C++ based key-value stores like RocksDB.
 Because ZoneTree does not need to transfer bytes to the native external libraries (Zero Marshaling).
 3. .NET EcoSystem does not have any feature-complete and thread-safe LSM Tree that operates both in memory and on disk.

+## How fast is it?
+2 Million int key and int value inserts in 7 seconds.
+20 Million int key and int value inserts in 73 seconds.

+Doing database benchmark is tough.
+A proper and fair performance analysis requires a lot of work.
+For now, we are confident that ZoneTree is fast enough to be used in production.

 ## How to use ZoneTree?

 ### The following sample demonstrates creating a database.